Subsecond Ships in EVE Online

 Brief mechanics primer for context.
 Skip to Definitions if you already know how warping works.

-When warp is initiated, a ship accelerates until 75% of its max velocity is directed to within ~15 degrees of its destination, then it enters warp if it isn't tackled.
+When warp is initiated, a ship accelerates until 75% of its max velocity is directed to within ~15 degrees of its destination, then it enters warp if it isn't tackled or bumped.

 The time this takes is called the ship's align time.
 It is measured from a dead stop because pre-existing velocity alters warp mechanics.
 These things affect align time.